Numerical efficiency of explicit time integrators for phase-field models: Results discussion

+For grain growth with a single interface, the reported speedups should be universal, as the reduced mobility $\gamma M_{\alpha\beta}$ controls the time scale of the problem and the maximal eigenvalue, and hence changing it is only a scaling of time.
+Once there are multiple interfaces, as later shown for grain growth, we can expect the speedup for adaptive integrators to decrease, as the size of regions with nontrivial error grows and hence smaller steps must be taken; though at the same time the error committed by the FEuler integrator without error control will grow.
+If these interfaces have different mobilities, the speedup would increase however as the increased stiffness can be handled by the STS integrator at lower cost than by the FEuler integrator.

-\subsection{Solutal Stefan problem}
+\subsubsection{Solutal Stefan problem}

-The second kinetic test approximates the classical Stefan problem in a solutal setting.
+The second kinetic test approximates the classical Stefan problem in a solutal setting, and hence both \cref{eq:phieq} and \cref{eq:ceq} will be used.
 Two semi-infinite phases $\alpha$ and $\beta$ are brought into contact with respective initial compositions $c_\alpha$, $c_\beta$.
 If these differ from their equilibrium composition, then the interface between them will move.
 Following \cite{Balluffi2005}, employing a similarity solution for the diffusion fields and incorporating the flux balance at the interface as well as assuming equal atomic volumes and diffusivities $D$, yields

 for the interface position $X$ and the growth parameter $A$, with the concentrations on the $\alpha$ and $\beta$ side of the interface $c_{\alpha\beta}$ and $c_{\beta\alpha}$.
 Assuming that these interface concentrations match the equilibrium concentrations is equivalent to saying that the generalized Gibbs-Thomson effect vanishes, i.e.